ErvinRacz/news_api/README.md

 ```

 # Futher Considerations:
-   - Retry mechanism for the api calls to GNEWS.
+   - Retry mechanism for the API calls to GNEWS.
    - Remove the secret key file from the repo
 ### API Design
-   - The router is not properly typed yet.
+   - The router has not been properly typed yet.
 The structure of return types could be provided.
    - Using OpenAPI docs and serving the OpenAPI UI. `https://deno.land/x/openapi@0.1.0/mod.ts` could be used for that.
-   - I kept the current API design simple, but an important improvement point would be to intruduce pagination for the endpoints.
-This is especially important if we provide generic serach terms and a huge number of articles would be expected to match the query.
+   - I kept the current API design simple, but an important improvement point would be to introduce pagination for the endpoints.
+This is especially important if we provide generic search terms and a huge number of articles would be expected to match the query.
 ### Tests
    - Write more tests whether that is end-to-end api test or unit tests
    - Introduce code coverage metrics
    - The superoak tests hang.
 There must be a configuration issue that is to be solved.
 ### CI/CD
    - Nix can help by a lot to implement these pipelines
-   - CI checks should be put in palce to check for linting, formatting and the tests passing
+   - CI checks should be put in place to check for linting, formatting and the tests passing
    - secretes manager for k8s etc